 I haven’t been able to wrap my head around it.
 How can we, who are so alike in so many ways (people often mistake us for twins), be so radically different when it comes to this?
 Because I rarely ever procrastinate.

 I’ve always been at the opposite end of the spectrum, pushing and overworking and making things happen.
 Rarely resting.
 Always getting my fix from DOING, from being busy (=important).

-We both grossly underestimate the time we have in a day.
+We both grossly overestimate the time we have available.